hyperledger-labs/yui-docs/docsrcs/yui-ibc-solidity/docs/minitoken/contract.md

 - onChanCloseInit
 - onChanCloseConfirm

-To handle timeout processes between ledgers, you need to implement the following.
-However, we will not consider it in this instance:

-- onTimeoutPacket
+In this case, we will not handle them specifically.

-If you want to know more about the lifecycle of a Channel and timeouts in IBC, please refer to the following:
+If you want to know more about Channel life cycle in IBC, please refer to the following:

 https://github.com/cosmos/ibc/blob/main/spec/core/ics-004-channel-and-packet-semantics/README.md